 - The first field of study includes a substantial theoretical component relevant to the proposed dissertation topic.
-Along with coverage of primary and secondary texts in the area studied, it begins to formulate the topic and research question (problem) of the dissertation and includes methodological and theoretical positions that will assist in the writing of the dissertation. - The second field of study may be a single area further supporting work on the dissertation, or it may even include hybrid lists designed to enhance the candidate's areas of special expertise.
-For example, a student may devise a hybrid list that consists of two half-size areas, with each of those lists to account for a half-day of writing.
+Along with coverage of primary and secondary texts in the area studied, it begins to formulate the topic and research question (problem) of the dissertation and includes methodological and theoretical positions that will assist in the writing of the dissertation.
+It should also include some literary or other texts to help elucidate the theoretical questions. - The second field of study may be a single area further supporting work on the dissertation, or it may even include hybrid lists designed to enhance the candidate's areas of special expertise.